-Impulse Travel has stepped in to throw them a lifeline, raising money through a GoFundMe crowdfunding campaign to solve the immediate problem of cash flow.
+Impulse Travel has stepped in to throw them a lifeline, raising money through a GoFundMe crowdfunding campaign (now closed) to solve the immediate problem of cash flow.
 This will help keep people employed throughout the crisis so they can continue their long-term tourism partnerships into the future.

 Impulse also sees this as an opportunity for community run projects to grow, so they’re helping leaders to develop new skills that will deepen their impact and make them more resilient in the future.
 They’re launching a free e-learning course for 15 of the community initiatives they work with, including all those mentioned above.

 How you can support communities in Colombia

 If you’re passionate about social transformation in Colombia, now is the time to show your support.
 One-hundred percent of money raised through Impulse Travel’s crowdfunding campaign will go directly to the 15 communities, helping them stay afloat through the crisis.